Tedi-D/About_Tedi/README.md

 # 💫 About Me:
-Hi, T'm Teodora! 👋<br><br>📈 Data Analyst eager to bring expertise in customer experience, stakeholder management and creative problem-solving to a tech role.<br><br>•
+Hi, I'm Teodora! 👋<br><br>📈 Data Analyst eager to bring expertise in customer experience, stakeholder management and creative problem-solving to a tech role.<br><br>•
 Graduated with a First in *Business and Events Management* at Anglia Rusking University<br><br>• Completed the **Investment Foundations Proram** by CFA in 2022<br><br>• Acquired a certificate in **Introduction to Data&SQL** through Code First Girls in 2024<br><br>• Completed a 16 week **Data Analytics Accelerator**, advancing skills in SLQ, Excel and Power BI<br><br>⚡ Currently learning more about Python, Tableu and Looker<br><br>😄 Pronouns: They/She<br><br><br>